dasch-swiss/dsp-ui-lib/projects/dsp-ui/design-documentation.md

 ### Expert search

-The expert search is a textarea to write manually Gravsearch queries when you know the language.
+The expert search is a textarea which allows you to manually write Gravsearch queries if you are comfortable with the language and want more precise results.

 ### Advanced search